At least 2 people shot on busy street in Brooklyn

-FLATBUSH, Brooklyn (WABC) --At least two people were shot on a busy street in Brooklyn Friday afternoon.
+FLATBUSH, Brooklyn (WABC) --One person is in custody after at least two people were shot on a busy street in Brooklyn Friday afternoon.

-The incident happened on Flatbush Avenue in Flatbush, in an area with many businesses and lots of foot traffic.
+A 19-year-old man was shot in the chest and a woman in her sixties was shot in the cheek outside a row of stores on Flatbush Ave between Albemarle Rd. and Tilden Ave.

-Authorities say one person who was shot ran into a beauty supply store for help.
+Authorities say the teen who was shot ran into a beauty supply store for help.

 He was conscious and breathing while waiting for an ambulance.